-When PPG Place debuted, there was a Food Court in Two PPG and numerous shops.
-The food court has been closed since 2015, but there are plans to reopen it.
-The plaza has become an increasingly important gathering place.
+The plaza has become an increasingly important gathering place since PPG Place debuted.
 In warmer weather a water fountain burbles around a pink granite obelisk in the center of the plaza.
-In the winter, the plaza transforms into a winter wonderland as the obelisk is covered by a Christmas tree, and a skating rink is erected in the plaza.
+In the winter, PPG transforms the plaza into a winter wonderland; the obelisk gets covered by a Christmas tree, and a skating rink is erected in the plaza.
 There’s no more magical a winter evening than skating around the gleaming castle with snowflakes and lights reflecting in the buildings’ glass.
 And there is no more magical, beautiful building in Pittsburgh’s skyline than PPG Place.

 By Janice Lane Palko